starlis/empirecraft/README.md

 ## What
 EmpireCraft is a fork of [Paper](https://github.com/PaperMC/Paper) used by the [Empire Minecraft](https://ref.emc.gs/Aikar?gam=EmpireCraft) Server.

-It contains many gameplay changes to suit our server and some potential performance improvements to be contributed back to Paper / Sponge.
+It contains many gameplay changes to suit our server and some potential performance improvements to be contributed back to Paper.

 We also have many APIs that we privately use but [may choose not to](#why-we-dont-release-all-apis) publicly PR upstream.